openebs-archive/e2e-tests/experiments/functional/clone-snapshot-rebuild/README.md

 ## Notes

 - This functional test checks if the Cloned volume can be created successfully using volume snapshot post rebuild.
-- The litmusbook receives necessary parameters inf the form of environmental variables.
+- The e2ebook receives necessary parameters inf the form of environmental variables.

 ## Associated Utils